UC-Davis-molecular-computing/scadnano/README.md

 * **(m)ove group:**
   This mode allows one to translate the currently selected helix group in the main view by clicking and dragging (i.e., to change its `position.x` and `position.y` coordinates, which can also be set manually under the menu Group &rarr; adjust current group).
 When in this mode, press either the Ctrl (Cmd on Mac) or Shift key and then click+drag with the cursor.
-(Without pressing Ctrl or Shift, the normal panning of the view will occur.)
+(Without pressing Ctrl or Shift, the normal panning of the view will occur, without changing the position of any helix group.)

 ## Assigning DNA